c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * the network bandwidth is limited, so client have to minimize the size of parameters and return values
 * the network latency exists, so client have to use maximum timeouts when calling methods
-* the network can fail, so the client stub may throw an exception
+* the network can fail, so client may throw a network-related exception
 * the network can partially fail, so client have to use retries, and server should be idempotent